Common ponyfish

 Leiognathus equula, the common ponyfish is a species of marine ray-finned fish, a ponyfish from the family Leiognathidae.
 It may also sometimes be referred to as Leiognathus argenteus, which is a junior synonym to L. equula.

 Taxonomy

 The Common Ponyfish belongs to a family of ray-finned fish called Leiognathidae, which are also known as ponyfishes and slipmouths.
-They originally belonged to the order Perciformes before being reclassified to order Chaetodontiformes and then most recently, ending up within the order Acanthuriformes.
+They originally belonged to the order Perciformes before being reclassified to order Chaetodontiformes and most recently ending up within the order Acanthuriformes.

 The family is currently divided into 10 distinct genera, including Aurigequula, Equulites, Eubleekeria, Gazza, Karaite, Leigonathus, Nuchequula, Photolateralis, Secutor/Deveximentum, and Photopectoralis, all of which have a nearly identical physical appearance.
 With such similar internal and external characteristics making classification difficult, the result has been the creation of “wastebasket” species like Aurigequula fasciata and Leiognathus equula.

 Description

 Ponyfishes in general are described by their mouths, which are highly protractile and extend ventrorostrally, rostrally and dorsorostrally.